ghassan0/stowd/README.md

 - Symlink configs so we can edit directly from the dotfiles directory instead of trying to hunt the config files down.
 - Both `home` and `root` configs supported.
 - Hostname-specific, system-specific, and general configs
-- Supports Linux, Termux, and OSX.
+- Supports Linux, Termux, OSX, OpenBSD, FreeBSD, and Cygwin.
 - Non-root installation using `pip`.

 Non-features: